Google Workspace SAML integration

 12. Download the metadata XML file under SAML Service Provider Info (ScreenPal), and save it on your device for a future step.

-13. Under Upload SAML Identity Provider (IDP) Metadata File, click Choose File and upload the Google Apps IDP Metadata file you saved in step 6.
+13. Under Upload SAML Identity Provider (IDP) Metadata File, click Choose File and upload the Google IDP Metadata file you saved in step 6.

 14. In the text box under Access URL, specify a unique access URL.